 In terms of customization options, you can’t change the composition of the recipe with either service, but you can customize your dog’s meal plan to fit its needs.
 You do this by filling in a quiz where you describe your dog’s food preferences and more.

-The quiz is short (8 questions for Spot & Tango and 7 questions for Ollie) and includes questions on gender, breed, age, activity level, and if the dog is spayed or neutered.
+The quizzes are short (8 questions for Spot & Tango and 7 questions for Ollie) and include questions on gender, breed, age, activity level, and whether your dog is spayed or neutered.
 The main difference between these quizzes is that Ollie is more straightforward when it comes to choosing allergies and food sensitivities, while Spot & Tango makes it easier to identify your dog’s body type.
-Ollie's quiz on food sensitivities and allergies

 The Spot & Tango menu includes 4 dried recipes (aka the UnKibble) and 3 fresh meals: